the-virtual-brain/tvb-ext-unicore/README.md

 This project has received funding from the European Union’s Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).

+This project has received funding from the European Union’s Research and Innovation Program Horizon Europe under Grant Agreement No. 101137289 (Virtual Brain Twin Project).